CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 1.145"Initial KERP" means the Debtors' key employee retention program that was approved by the Bankruptcy Court pursuant to the KERP Order.

-1.146"Initial Settling Miner Equipment Lenders" means 36th Street Capital Partners LLC; Anchorage Lending CA, LLC; Barings BDC, Inc.; Barings Capital Investment Corporation; Barings Private Credit Corp.; BlockFi Lending LLC; MassMutual Asset Finance LLC; Stonebriar Commercial Finance LLC; and Trinity Capital Inc.
+1.146"Initial Settling Miner Equipment Lenders" means 36th Street Capital Partners LLC; Anchorage Lending CA, LLC; Barings BDC, Inc.; Barings Capital Investment Corporation; Barings Private Credit Corp.; BlockFi Lending LLC; MassMutual Asset Finance LLC; Stonebriar Commercial Finance LLC; Trinity Capital Inc.; and Wingspire Equipment Finance LLC.

 1.147"Insured Litigation Claims" means any insured claims constituting General Unsecured Claims or Section 510(b) Claims, as applicable.